What Is Intestinal Bleeding?

 See the Probiotic Supplementation section in Chapter Two of Listen To Your Gut for complete information on the probiotic retention enema.
 Or you can get my ebook, Jini’s Healing Guide: Natural Treatments for Gut Infection, which has complete instructions on both my Probiotic Retention Enema and my Wild Oregano Oil Protocol.

 Download Chapter 1 of The IBD Remission Diet AND my detailed teleseminar that tells you all about how to use an elemental diet for bowel rest, to get relief from inflammatory bowel disease symptoms (like bleeding), or to test for food allergies.
 Simply sign up in the PINK BOX on the left hand side and we’ll email it to you – free of charge.

-NOTE: Be sure to get my Free IBD REMISSION DIET QUICK-START GUIDE in the pink box at the top left side of this page.
-Download Chapter 1 of The IBD Remission Diet book AND my detailed teleseminar that tells you all about how to use an elemental diet for bowel rest, to get relief from inflammatory bowel disease symptoms (like bleeding), or to test for food allergies.
-Simply sign up in the PINK BOX on the left hand side and we'll email it to you - free of charge.
+NOTE: Be sure to get my Free IBD REMISSION DIET QUICK-START GUIDE by signing up in the green box above.
+Download Chapter 1 of The IBD Remission Diet book AND my detailed podcast that tells you all about how to use an elemental diet for bowel rest, to get relief from inflammatory bowel disease symptoms (like bleeding), or to test for food allergies.
+Simply sign up and we’ll email it to you – free of charge.